Home » Main Dish Recipes » Eggplant Involtini

 • Choose the right eggplants.
 They should be firm, shiny, medium-sized eggplants.

-• The part that will take the longest is grilling the eggplant slices.
+• The part that will take the longest is cooking the eggplant slices in the grill pan.
 If you have time, this can be done in advance, even the day before.
 Store in the fridge in an airtight container until needed.

 • If you don’t have a grill pan, brush eggplant slices with oil and bake in the oven until cooked through.
 Alternatively, shallow fry in hot oil, then drain well on a paper towel.